-Android 16 Developer Preview 1: New features, eligible devices, release date, and more
+Android 16 Beta 1: All the latest features, eligible devices, release date, and more

-Google is now changing how it handles Android releases, and that starts with Android 16 — Developer Preview 1 is already available three months in advance, and the stable build should be available sometime in Q2 2025, a quarter earlier than before.
+Google is changing how it handles Android releases, and that starts with Android 16 — the public-facing Beta 1 is now available three months in advance, and the stable build should be available sometime in Q2 2025, significantly sooner than previous years.

 Which devices will get Android 16?

 Android 16 will make its way to more devices than just about any other Android version.
 With most brands now offering at least three Android OS updates to their budget and mid-range phones, Android 16 will be available to most devices launched in the last two years.
-Budget phones have been ignored for far too long, and the fact that they will get long-term updates is a big deal.
+Budget phones have been ignored for far too long, and the fact that they're starting to get long-term updates is a big deal.

-When it comes to Google's own devices, all Pixels, starting with the Pixel 7 series, will be able to switch to Android 16.
-That technically leaves out the Pixel 6, 6 Pro, and all older Pixels, but these devices will continue to get feature updates and security patches.
-That said, the first developer preview is supported on the Pixel 6 series, meaning these devices can get a taste of the next major update despite Google ending OR upgrade support in October 2024.
+When it comes to Google's own devices, all Pixels, starting with the Pixel 6 series, will be able to switch to Android 16.
+That technically leaves out the Pixel 5 and all older Pixels, but these devices will continue to get feature updates and security patches.

 With Google now guaranteeing seven years of software updates — even on the mid-range Pixel 8a — updates aren't going to be a problem in the future.